How to Calculate the Public Support Test

 This chapter is divided into eight parts and four appendices:

-The Public Support Test: A General Explantion
+The Public Support Test: A General Explanation

 This section provides an overview of the test to show how the parts fit together.